sylumer/automators/Technology/tmux.md

 ---
-status: "complete"
+status: complete
-creator: ""
+creator: Nicholas Mariott
-notetype: "technology"
+notetype: technology
 ---
 # Overview
 `tmux` is a powerful terminal multiplexer for Unix-like operating systems.
 It allows multiple virtual terminal sessions to be accessed and controlled from a single terminal window.
 Many advanced terminal applications offer this type of functionality with actual sessions, but by virtualising them you can automate and utilise them independent of your terminal application - even across client platforms.